dhyuan99/HD-Glue/README.md

 After saving the embeddings, run e.g. `python train_HD.py -size 1000 -dim 8000 -dataset CIFAR10` to get the experiment results.
 To see all the combinations, you can check and run `sh train_HD.sh`.

+### Future Development

+The HDC utilities with GPU support is under development.
+If you use our project, please cite:
+``

+``